-In 2019, the revenue arising from fees covering costs of licence issuance is considerably lower in comparison to the planned level by 35%.
-It is also lower according to the revenue achieved in 2018 by 29% nominally.
-The reason for this is the reduction of the number of submitted applications for licence issuance and for amendments of existing decisions in 2019.
+In 2020, the revenue arising from fees covering costs of licence issuance was lower in comparison to the planned level by 32%.
+It was also lower in comparison to the revenue achieved in 2019 by 16% nominally.
+The reason for this is the constant reduction of the number of submitted applications for licence issuance and for amendments of existing decisions in the period 2016-2020.